 Key community leaders have been involved as members of the Project Advisory Group; members are listed on the project's web page.
-The AOC will conduct public information meetings at several stages in the project.
-The public will also be invited to participate in the project's environmental review process.
+Council staff will conduct public information meetings at several stages in the project.

 How many courtrooms will be in the new courthouse?
 Will the new courthouse provide space for any county departments?

 The proposed courthouse is approximately 29,500 square feet and includes two courtrooms.
-The AOC is not authorized to use any SB 1407 funds for construction of county facilities.
+Judicial Council staff are not authorized to use any SB 1407 funds for construction of county facilities.

 Will new County offices be located close to the new courthouse?

-As the site selection process proceeds, the AOC and the Court have been approached about potentially utilizing adjacent space on the preferred site for buildings to house County justice partners.
+The site was selected, in part, because of its adjacent space for buildings to house County justice partners.
 However, the construction and operation of a new County building would be the County’s responsibility.

 Who will design the building?

-The AOC conducted a search for an architecture and engineering firm for this project.
+Council staff conducted a search for an architecture and engineering firm for this project.
 The request for qualifications went out January 29, 2010; proposals were due March 3, 2010.
-The AOC reviewed numerous proposals from highly qualified firms.
+Staff reviewed numerous proposals from highly qualified firms.
 A short list of candidates was announced in April 2010.
-The AOC and the Court participated in interviews of the short-listed candidate firms.
-On June 30, 2010, the AOC announced the final selection of Williams + Paddon Architects.
+Council staff and the Court participated in interviews of the short-listed candidate firms.
+On June 30, 2010, staff announced the final selection of Williams + Paddon Architects.

 Will the project hire local contractors and use local suppliers?
 How will this help our community?